Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

 - Exclusive breastfeeding until around six months will help you protect your baby from illness and infection.
 Babies who aren’t breastfed are more likely to get diarrhoea and vomiting and respiratory infections.

 - For mothers, breastfeeding decreases the risk of breast cancer and it may also offer some protection against ovarian cancer.

-- Breast milk should continue to be given alongside an increasingly varied diet once your baby is introduced to solid food Vitamin supplements containing vitamins A and C are recommended for infants aged six months to five years old, unless they are getting more than 500ml (about a pint) of infant formula a day.
+- Breast milk should continue be given together with a varied diet once your baby is introduced to solid food Vitamin supplements containing vitamins A and C are recommended for infants aged six months to five years old, unless they are getting more than 500ml (about a pint) of infant formula a day.